racheldean1/Math589A_Fall25_Assignment2/README.md

 as
                   x = N*x_free + c

 where N is a suitable matrix.
-Note that the system Ax=b can be written as L.U*x = P^T.b  or a system

-Ly = P^T b

-U*x = y

-You should figure out the matrix N for the system U*x=y first.
-Then use invertibility of L to find the general N.
+The separate LaTeX document in this folder derives N and c.